raydana/raydana_api_notes/README.md

 The app defines CRUD APIs.

-You can view or  test them using ths link  <http://localhost:8080/swagger-ui/index.html?configUrl=/v3/api-docs/swagger-config>.
+You can view or test them using this link  <http://localhost:8080/swagger-ui/index.html?configUrl=/v3/api-docs/swagger-config>.

+## ETL Job
+In this app, an xml file of users and notes is created alternately and every hour and saved in Drive;
+you can config xml directory path. first open `src/main/resources/application.properties` and then change value of the key 'dataTransform.export.directoryPath'.

 ## Raydana Company website